⚡ Get your 1-min video pricing estimateStart quiz ⟶

 These videos were basically trailers with no movie.

-1. The title and caption SHOWed the FEELing to come.
-They promised excitement, awe, inspiration.
+1. The title and caption showed the feeling to come.
+They promised excitement, awe or inspiration.

 They were signalling emotion, but never letting the audience feel it.